d-zone-org/d-zone/README.md

 ### Client Component
 The client (also designed with node via browserify) runs a graphical simulation in a canvas depicting an isometric scene populated by objects and characters.
 The activity in the scene is dictated and influenced by the data received from the server component.

+Core client modules such as the renderer and input controller are loosely based on implementations found in [playground.js](http://playgroundjs.com/).